 With over five billion mobile devices, it makes more sense if the developers follow the mobile first design.

 A few years back, developers initially used to build a desktop website and later transformed that into a platform-oriented design as per client requirements.
 But now, the scenario has completely changed where business entrepreneurs raised their focus on having a mobile-oriented design for their brand website.
 This profoundly increased the demand for the mobile first website and mobile first responsive design.

 This drastic transformation took place because of the growing number of smartphones, offering optimum functionality we ever thought we would experience.
 Since the mobile marathon has already gained momentum among the global audience, there should not be any wonders why there’s a high rise in the digital population.

 According to Statista’s 2019 report, there are 3.9 billion unique mobile internet users (and growing) worldwide, up from last year’s 3.7 billion.
 Another study revealed that 53% of emails are opened on mobile devices.

-These numbers show that more people are hooked on their smartphones to access the internet—which means, if you successfully ace your mobile first development game, you’ll definitely acquire and retain more visitors for your brand website.
+These numbers show that more people are hooked on their smartphones to access the internet—which means, if you successfully ace your mobile first development game, you’ll definitely acquire and retain more visitors for your brand website while making the user hooked on your app.

 According to System.ly Founder and CEO Greg Hickman, 74% of consumers don’t stay on a website for more than five seconds and 46% are unlikely to return to the site if it doesn’t work the first time.